aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/resources/README-AWS-NOTIFICATIONS-TO-SNOW.md

 <br />[< Back](/labs/end-to-end-it-lifecycle-management/resources/README-SNOW-PROVISIONING.md)

 # Set up automatic incident creation in ServiceNow
+In this task, you will configure your AWS account to send an SNS notification to ServiceNow.
+We have pre-configured the AWS Config rule to evaluate if an EC2 instance other than size t2.micro is launched in your AWS account.
+You will enable this rule and set up an AWS CloudWatch events rule to trigger SNS notifications to ServiceNow from your account.

-In this task, you will configure your AWS account to send a notification and create an incident in the ServiceNow instance.
+You will configure your AWS account to send a notification and create an incident in the ServiceNow instance.
 As a part of the _Lab Setup_, we have pre-provisioned a custom AWS Config rule in your AWS account that flags any EC2 instance that does not have `t2.micro` as an instance type, as a non-compliant resource.

 To use the AWS config rule that we created for you and set up notifications to ServiceNow, follow the steps below: